 #8: Find a few blogs you like and read them consistently.

 Not only do I love blogging, but I love reading blogs too.
 You can find blogs about just about anything, including recipes, book reviews, fashion, exercise, school, short stories, music, politics, the list goes on.
 Once you find a blogger you enjoy reading from you’ll look forward to every post, a lot like you look forward to a new episode of your favorite TV show or a new video from your favorite YouTuber.
-A few of my favorite blogs are A Sunny State of Mind, Lonestar Southern, Kelly in the City, The College Prepster, The Road Les Traveled, and Live the Prep Life.
+A few of my favorite blogs are A Sunny State of Mind, Lonestar Southern, Kelly in the City, Carly the Prepster, The Road Les Traveled, and Live the Prep Life.

 #9: Start a VSCO and become dedicated to it.